Ross-Byrne/ManagementMayhem/README.md

 ================

 Management Mayhem is a game written in java in eclipse Luna.
 It is a second year college project - Grade 95%.
+For version of project submitted for grading see "CollegeProject" branch.

 Author: Ross Byrne.